ryanditjia/gatsby-plugin-crisp-chat/README.md

 Restart your Gatsby server for the plugin to take effect.

 If you have improvements that you’d like to see, or encounter any bugs, feel free to [create an issue](https://github.com/ryanditjia/gatsby-plugin-crisp-chat/issues)!

+## Changelog

+Version 2 has a breaking change: configuration option that used to be named `development` has been reworded to `enableDuringDevelop` so its purpose is much clearer.